Kavit-Rajesh-Shah/northstar-platform-core-framework/README.md

 ## 16. Summary

-The **Northstar Platform – Commons Logging Framework** provides a **scalable, modular, and enterprise-ready** foundation for logging, auditing, performance measurement, and observability — without sacrificing flexibility or developer productivity.
+The **Northstar Platform – Core Framework** provides a **scalable, modular, and enterprise-ready** foundation for logging, auditing, performance measurement, and observability — without sacrificing flexibility or developer productivity.